 $10-a-day child care soon a reality for families in Manitoba

-WINNIPEG, MB, March 3, 2023 /CNW/ - Families across Canada know that affordable child care is not a luxury ‒ it is a necessity.
+CANADA, March 3 - Families across Canada know that affordable child care is not a luxury ‒ it is a necessity.
 With global inflation driving up the cost of living and making it harder for families to make ends meet, the Government of Canada has been working with provinces and territories to deliver on our promise of $10-a-day child care – putting more money back in the pockets of Canadian families, driving economic growth that benefits everyone, and giving children the best possible start in life.

 The Prime Minister, Justin Trudeau, and the Premier of Manitoba, Heather Stefanson, today announced that Manitoba will achieve an average of $10-a-day regulated child care on April 2, 2023 – three years ahead of the national target.
 This milestone achievement could save families hundreds of dollars per child, per month on average.